ISRAEL IS THE CHURCH

 The following statement is an extremely important point if one desires to understand the oneness of spiritual Israel: the first Christian Church was thoroughly, totally Jewish.
 The original Body of Christ was Jewish.
 Not only was it Jewish, the Jews were Orthodox as we would use the term today.
 The first believers did not understand the new covenant for they were careful to keep the Law of Moses.

-And when they heard it, they glorified the Lord, and said unto him, Thou seest, brother, how many thousands of Jews there are which believe; and they are all zealous of the law: (Acts 21:20)
+And when they heard it, they glorified the Lord.
+And they said to him, “You see, brother, how many myriads of Jews there are who have believed, and they are all zealous for the law; (Acts 21:20)

 When did the Church cease being Jewish and become Gentile?
 You will find no such change in the Scriptures!